Information regarding the 2018 Digital Scholars Program will appear here early Spring semester.

-Karl received his Ph.D. in philosophy from Baylor in August 2016.
+Karl will receive his Ph.D. in Philosophy in August 2016.
 His dissertation explores the ethical implications of Kierkegaard’s philosophy of time.
 Before coming to Baylor, he studied at Valparaiso University and Boston College.
 His Summer 2016 digital scholarship project involves using text mining to trace main philosophical themes in English-language articles from the journal Kierkegaardiana, 1955-2007.
-He teaches philosophy at Tarleton State University.

 Jordan began the doctoral program in English (religion and literature) in fall of 2011.
 He grew up near Dallas, Texas, and earned a B.A. in the University Scholars Program from Baylor, an M.Div. from Truett Seminary, and a Th.M. from Princeton Theological Seminary.
-Jordan’s dissertation focuses on the critique of American civil religion and the place of the Transcendent in the works of Don DeLillo, Thomas Pynchon, Marilynne Robinson, and Ana Castillo.
+Jordan is beginning his dissertation on the critique of American civil religion and the place of the Transcendent in the works of Don DeLillo, Thomas Pynchon, Marilynne Robinson, and Ana Castillo.
 He has also written on Faulkner, Pynchon, and Cormac McCarthy.
-His digital project uses text mining to examine the presence and significance of religious language in the novels of Thomas Pynchon.
-Learn more about his project.
+His digital project will use text mining to examine the presence and significance of religious language in the novels of Thomas Pynchon.

-Melinda defended her dissertation for a Ph.
-D. from the English and Religion departments in the fall of 2016.
-Her dissertation, “Hopkins’s Homer: A Scholarly Edition of Gerard Manley Hopkins’s Dublin Notes on the Iliad,” transcribes and comments on Hopkins’ notes on the Iliad and finds connections between the notes and his English poetry with regard to word order, epithets, and shared vocabulary.
-Her digital scholar project for the summer of 2016 involved a text mining/analysis of the shared vocabulary between Hopkins’s notes and his English poems.
-The analysis was an appendix in her dissertation.
-Learn more about her project.
+Melinda is finishing up her dissertation for a Ph.
+D. from the English and Religion departments.
+Her dissertation is entitled “Hopkins’s Homer: A Scholarly Edition of Gerard Manley Hopkins’s Dublin Notes on the Iliad.”
+My Digital Scholar program for this summer involves a text mining/analysis of the shared vocabulary between those notes and his English poems.